A student's personal sense of well-being and level of achievement depend upon their health and wellness.

 Health Clinic Goals:

 The nursing staff at SGGS Health Clinic provide a variety of services for the welfare of the school community.
 During the school year, vision and hearing testing will be conducted on students in K, 3 and 7.
 Information on scoliosis (grades 4-8) and eating disorders (grades 5-8) will be sent home to parents.
 All students, JK-8th, attend an educational presentation on dental health.
-Additionally, on an annual basis, they provide health screenings for height, weight, dental health, and blood pressure.
 For more information about health care services refer to the Clinic.

 Health, Education and Life Skill Goals:

 Healthy living skills are taught as part of the regular instructional program and provide the opportunity for all students to understand and practice concepts and skills related to health promotion and disease prevention.
 The Catholic Diocese of Richmond provides a Consensus Curriculum that includes the goals and objectives for Health Education throughout the grades.
 Students are taught communication, goal setting and decision making skills that enhance personal, family and community health.
 The nurses at SGGS, along with the Physical Education Department, teach the children in the 5th and 7th grades about puberty.
 Individual conferences with students, teachers, and parents are also available.

 Healthy and Safe Environment Goals: